 Analyzing Peloton Interactive's Unusual Options Activity

-On Friday, shares of Peloton Interactive (NASDAQ:PTON) saw unusual options activity.
-After the option alert, the stock price moved down to $119.36.
+On Tuesday, shares of Peloton Interactive (NASDAQ:PTON) saw unusual options activity.
+After the option alert, the stock price moved up to $120.52.

 - Option Type: SWEEP